Skip to main content

 Janay Crabtree

-Through this 1-credit course, students focus on the topic of language in an L2, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
-This experience is an excellent opportunity to gain teaching experience under the supervision of an experienced mentor.
+Through this course, students focus on teaching oral English as another language, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
+This is an excellent opportunity to gain teaching experience under the supervision of an experienced mentor.
 For every 1 hour of credit, students must meet with an instructor for 5 classroom & practice 33 hours.

 Janay Crabtree

-Through this 1-credit course, students focus on the topic of culture in ESL, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
-This experience is an excellent opportunity to gain teaching experience under the supervision of an experienced mentor.
+Through this course, students focus on culture in ESL, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
+This is an excellent opportunity to gain teaching experience under the supervision of an experienced mentor.
 For every 1 hour of credit, students must meet with an instructor for 5 classroom & practice 33 hours.

 Janay Crabtree

-Through this 1-credit course, students focus on the topic of writing in an L2, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
+Through this course, students focus on the topic of writing in an L2, while gaining experience in the practice of English-language teaching to international students, faculty, and staff at the University.
 This experience is an excellent opportunity to gain teaching experience under the supervision of an experienced mentor.
-For every 1 hour of credit, students must meet with an instructor for 5 classroom & practice 33 hours.

 LING 5409 | Acoustic Phonetics